Coronavirus Job Retention Scheme

 HMRC Portal went live on 20th April 2020

 The HMRC portal went live on 20th April 2020.
-Employers have already started to receive reimbursement grants despite initial guidance indicating that this may not happened for up to 4-6 weeks of the claim being received.
+Employers have already started to receive reimbursement grants despite initial guidance indicating that this may not happen for up to 4-6 weeks of the claim being received.

 The calculation of Furlough pay is pretty straight forward and we advise you to seek advice from your payroll provider or accountant on this if you have any queries. (see below for government guidance and links)